Humane Society Of Yuma

 POISONS AND TRAPS

-Exposure to pesticides, rodenticides and antifreeze poisons kills thousands of outdoor cats each year.
-Cats are maimed and killed in traps set for fur bearing animals.
+Exposure to pesticides, rodenticides, and antifreeze poisons kills thousands of outdoor cats each year.
+Cats are maimed and killed in traps set for fur-bearing animals.

 ANIMAL ATTACKS